 To study treatment effects on symbiotic interactions, we quantified inorganic carbon and nitrogen assimilation and translocation in the symbiosis.
 For this, three animals from each treatment were transferred to 50 mL glass vials.
 For isotopic labeling, vials were filled with minimal artificial seawater medium (35 PSU, pH 8.1, 355.6 mM NaCl, 46.2 mM MgCl2, 10.8 mM Na2SO4, 9.0 mM CaCl2, 7.9 mM, KCl; (Harrison et al. 1980)) containing 2.5 mM NaH13CO3 and 10 µM 15NH4Cl.
+In addition, one additional animal per treatment was transferred into a vial filled with minimal artificial seawater medium without heavy isotope tracers to serve as unlabeled controls for NanoSIMS measurements.
 Animals were incubated for 6 h in the light at their regular culture conditions before being transferred to a fixative solution (2.5 % glutaraldehyde and 1 % paraformaldehyde in 0.1 M Sorensen's phosphate buffer).
 Samples were fixed for 1 h at room temperature followed by 24 h at 4°C before being stored in a preservative solution (1 % paraformaldehyde in 0.1 M Sorensen's phosphate buffer) at 4 °C until further processing.
 Within four days of fixation, samples were dissected and individual tentacles were processed for resin embedding.
-As such, samples were dehydrated in a series of increasing ethanol concentrations (30 % for 10 min, 50 % for 10 min, 2 x 70 % for 10 min, 3 x 90 % for 10 min, and 3 x 100 % for 10 min) and transferred to acetone (100 % for 10 min).
+Following secondary fixation in 1 % OsO4 for 1 h, samples were rinsed (3 x MiliQ for 10 min) and dehydrated in a series of increasing ethanol concentrations (30 % for 10 min, 50 % for 10 min, 2 x 70 % for 10 min, 3 x 90 % for 10 min, and 3 x 100 % for 10 min) before being transferred to acetone (100 % for 10 min).
 Dehydrated samples were gradually infiltrated with SPURR resin (Electron Microscopy Sciences, USA) at increasing concentrations (25 % for 30 min, 50 % for 30 min, 75 % for 1 h, and 100 % overnight) and the resin was polymerized at 65°C for 48 h.
-Embedded samples were cut into semi-thin sections (200 nm) using an Ultracut E ultramicrotome (Leica Microsystems, Germany), transferred onto glow-discharged silicon wafers, and sputter-coated with a 12 nm gold layer using an EM SCD050 (Leica Microsystems).
+Embedded samples were cut into semi-thin sections (200 nm) using an Ultracut E ultramicrotome (Leica Microsystems, Germany) and transferred onto glow-discharged silicon wafers.